Pierre Kaan: Arrest, deportation, imprisonment, liberation (1944–1945)

 Denounced by a close collaborator in the winter of 1943, Pierre Kaan was arrested by the Gestapo on 29 December on the steps of Port-Royal métro station in Paris, tortured and then deported to Buchenwald concentration camp.
-From Buchenwald, Pierre Kaan was deported to Gleina, liberated by Czech anti-fascist fighters, and died a few days later, exhausted and stricken by Typhus and Tuberculosis in Ceské Budejovice hospital on 18 May 1945.
+From Buchenwald, Pierre Kaan was deported to Gleina, liberated by Czech anti-fascist fighters, and died a few days later, exhausted and stricken by Typhus and Tuberculosis in České Budějovice hospital on 18 May 1945.

+Pierre Kaan is buried at the St. Otýlie Cemetery in České Budějovice, Czech Republic.
+Paul Beuret, also a member of the French Resistance, is also buried next to him.